•iTunes •Amazon Prime

 I approached people to join me, and my pitch to them was, I have no money, I can’t guarantee anyone will ever see this movie, and I can’t guarantee this movie will even be good, but I’m tired of asking for permission to make a movie, and if you’re tired too, please join me.”
 And many of the people did.

 So, I took a year off to make the movie.
 I wrote “Fame-ish,” a romantic comedy set at an anime convention.
-A Comic Con/Rom Com if you will.
+A Com-Con/Rom-Com if you will.
 I then partnered with Geek Kon in Madison, Wisconsin to shoot there.
 They flew us all out and put us up in return for being guests at the con in between filming.
 We shot for parts of 12 days, and for the scenes that took place at the con that weekend, I created a workflow to be able to shoot 80 pages of screenplay in about 71 hours of actual work.
 And we did it!
 A Herculean task to say the least.
 I couldn’t be prouder of my cast and crew.
-And I hope you enjoy the movie as much as we enjoyed making it!
+The fact a little movie like this got a distribution deal is something we can all be proud to put our names on!
+I hope you enjoy the movie as much as we enjoyed making it!